-- Location: 300 miles SW of Tampa, Florida
+- Location: 250 miles SW of Tampa, Florida

-- Maximum Sustained Winds: 160 mph, Category 5
+- Maximum Sustained Winds: 155 mph, Category 4

-- Current Movement: NE at 14 mph
+- Current Movement: NE at 16 mph

-Satellite and Doppler radar images indicate that the major hurricane has a compact, symmetric, and very powerful inner core.
-A northeastward motion with some increase in forward speed is expected through tonight.
-A turn toward the east-northeast and east is expected on Thursday and Friday.
-On the forecast track, the center of Milton will move across the eastern Gulf of Mexico today, make landfall along the west-central coast of Florida late tonight or early Thursday morning, and move off the east coast of Florida over the Atlantic Ocean Thursday afternoon.
-Milton is expected to remain an extremely dangerous major hurricane when it reaches the west-central coast of Florida.
+A northeastward motion is expected through today.
+A turn toward the eastnortheast and east is expected on Thursday and Friday.
+On the forecast track, the center of Milton will move across the eastern Gulf of Mexico today, make landfall along the West-Central Florida Coast late tonight or early Thursday morning, and move off the Florida East Coast over the western Atlantic Ocean Thursday afternoon.
+Milton is expected to remain an extremely dangerous major hurricane when it reaches the west-central coast of Florida tonight.

-This is a very serious situation and residents in Florida should closely follow orders from their local emergency management officials.
-Evacuations and other preparations should be rushed to completion.
-Milton has the potential to be one of the most destructive hurricanes on record for West-Central Florida.
-Damaging winds, life-threatening storm surge, and heavy rainfall will extend well outside the forecast cone.
+- This is a very serious situation and residents in Florida should closely follow orders from their local emergency management officials. - Evacuations and other preparations should be rushed to completion. - Milton has the potential to be one of the most destructive hurricanes on record for West-Central Florida. - Damaging winds, life-threatening storm surge, and heavy rainfall will extend well outside the forecast cone.